 - 8% (3 of 39) selected 50%

 - 10% (3 of 39) selected 95% to 100%; These practices are asking the new therapist to create the marketing to fill the new therapist’s caseload

 Clearly, most practices hire more staff when they determine that excess demand exists.
 And they then use those extra referrals to fill the new clinicians’ caseloads.

 I find these results interesting.
 It suggests that most practices hire when the current staff is overloaded.
-Obviously, the demand exists.
-That is when they hire.
+Apparently, when the demand exists, that is when they hire.
 Nevertheless, a smaller number of practices expand by hiring first.
 Those practices are expecting the newly hired to find referrals through their own efforts.